Fantente/PacMan/README.md

   * Sometimes you forget why you have done something
 * Cleaned up game.html from alerts and legacy comments
 * Move left w/ left arrow
+* Practiced git merge and conflict resolution

 ## Homework

 * Move down w/ the down arrow
+* Continue to develop your idea with the +

 ## Next